 Sealing is an essential step in protecting the beauty and ensuring the longevity of any stone.
 We always recommend using a cleaning and sealing professional after the stone has been installed.
 Please call us for a list of recommended professionals.
 Research and development of sealing products are continually improving.
 There are many reputable companies with a wide range of products available.
-We recommend using high quality penetrating sealers such as Stain Proof (Dry Treat).
+We recommend using high quality penetrating sealers such as Chemforce Stain Protector or Dry Treat Stain Proof.